Nursing and Health Sciences Division

 Admission Requirements

-All NHS students must meet pre-program and annual health (eg. immunizations), and criminal background check requirements, as well as maintain CPR certification and personal health insurance throughout the program.
+NHS students must meet pre-program and annual health (eg. immunizations), and criminal background check requirements, as well as maintain CPR certification and personal health insurance throughout the program.
 Separate fees apply.
-Any student with a prior misdemeanor or felony charge or conviction should contact the appropriate licensing board and discuss with your program academic advisor prior to applying for entrance to any NHS Program.
+Any student with a prior misdemeanor or felony charge or conviction should contact the appropriate licensing board and discuss with their program academic advisor before applying for entrance to any NHS Program.
 The NHS Background Check Policy is found in the NHS Student Handbook on the NHS web page.
-Clinical agencies may have additional requirements for background checks, drug testing and/or health requirements.
+Clinical agencies may have additional requirements for background checks, drug testing, and/or health requirements.

 TOEFL Scores for non-native English speakers: Applicants to any NHS program for whom English is not the first and native language are required to take the iBT (internet TOEFL) or the IELTS test within the two years prior to the date of application.
 A minimum score of 84 on the iBT test with a verbal sub-score of at least 26 or 6.5 on the iELTS with minimum sub-scores of at least 6 is required.